 G protein-coupled receptors (GPCRs) are the largest family of receptors that reside on the surface of human cells.
 These complex receptors mediate many important physiological functions by binding to extracellular ligands and differentially controlling many signaling pathways inside cells.
-Due to the diversity of this receptor family and their control of a large number of signaling pathways, GPCRs are commonly dysregulated in human diseases, and more than a third of all marketed drugs engage one or more of these receptors.
+Biased signaling due to differential receptor-ligand conformations results in distinct downstream effects at GPCR signaling axes that can produce immensely varied clinical safety and/or efficacy profiles and thus has important therapeutic implications.
+Due to the diversity of this receptor family and their control of a large number of signaling pathways, GPCRs are commonly dysregulated in human diseases.
 As a result, GPCRs represent one of the largest families of proteins that have been safely and successfully targeted in modern medicine.

 Surprisingly few GPCR-targeted therapies have been developed for oncology, despite frequent dysregulation of the receptors and their signaling mediators that control pro-survival and stress signaling pathways that are important in cancer.
-Furthermore, the clinically validated ability to target GPCRs safely without cytotoxic effects to normal cells represents a significant opportunity for novel therapeutics that contrast with currently available chemotherapies and targeted agents.
-Imipridones, the chemical class developed by Oncoceutics, are a novel class of anti-cancer compounds that selectively target GPCRs.
-The first imipridone to enter the clinic is ONC201, which specifically antagonizes the GPCR DRD2.
-This makes ONC201 the first clinical molecule for oncology that targets a neurotransmitter pathway and raises a few key questions.
+The clinically validated ability to target GPCRs safely without cytotoxic effects to normal cells represents a significant opportunity for novel therapeutics that contrasts with currently available chemotherapies and targeted agents.
+Selective modulation of GPCRs is challenging due to ligand binding domains that are conserved across functionally divergent, and sometimes opposing, family members.
+To harness the therapeutic potential of these receptors for the treatment of human cancer, exquisite selectivity is required to enable efficacy and safety that can be achieved through novel target pharmacology.

 Click here for scientific literature on GPCRs in oncology.